eurostat/NLP4Stat/Use Case A Graphical exploration/Power_BI/MS Power BI application.md

 The **second screen** ("Themes, sub-themes and categories (2)") (see Figure 5) also links themes, sub-themes, categories and articles, with the same data as the first screen.
 The filters in the middle of the screen allow the selection of any number of themes and sub-themes and the network graph in the top right side is adjusted to reflect these selections.
 Conversely, one can click on a node in the network graph to select a theme or sub-theme.
+Clicking the *same node* again clears the selection.

 This screen also shows the distribution of the filtered articles per category in the top left side, again allowing the inverse interaction, i.e. the selection of one or more (pressing Ctrl) categories.
 The relevant articles are displayed at the bottom left part of the screen and there is also a pie chart showing the distribution into years of last update (again, allowing inverse interaction, i.e. further filtering by selected years).